max-proj17/max-proj17/README.md

 - 👋 Hi, I’m Max
 - 👀 I’m interested in Computer Vision and VR/AR Technology!
-- 🌱 I’m currently learning Data structures, tree traversals, and recursive methods
+- 🌱 I’m currently practicing/studying multithreading and networking applications.
 - 💞️ I’m looking to collaborate on any project that can expand and/or improve my knowledge/usage of fundamental programming concepts.
 - 📫 How to reach me: email: maxfinch7@gmail.com
 - The COQUI fighting game can be played here: https://coqui-fighting-game.netlify.app/